> Our review guidelines

 An example of a suitable backpack for bike commuters is the 16L Thule Lithos Backpack.
 For cycling purposes, the backpack should never be oversized and cumbersome.
 You need to feel stable on the bike.

-Features to look out for in a bike commuter’s backpack include: water bottle storage, a loop for a bike light, broad padded shoulder straps, and a padded back with channels in it for airflow.
+Features to look out for in a good quality bike commuter’s backpack include: water bottle storage, a loop for a bike light, broad padded shoulder straps, and a padded back with channels in it for airflow.
 Many backpacks include a special compartment for laptops or tablets.

 18. Bike Rack